mk-fg/ghg/README.rst

 Simple command-line NaCl/libsodium file encryption tool.

-Intended to be a replacement for GnuPG_ file encryption mode (as in command-line "gpg" tool), based on modern libsodium_ crypto primitives like `NaCl crypto_box`_ and secretstream_xchacha20poly1305 instead of old/brittle ElGamal and AES-based stuff.
+Intended to be a replacement for GnuPG_ file encryption mode (as in command-line "gpg" tool), based on modern libsodium_ crypto primitives like `NaCl crypto_box`_ and secretstream_xchacha20poly1305, instead of an old/brittle/clunky ElGamal and AES-based stuff.

-Allows for an easy and efficient one-way file/pipe encryption from private to public keys, and having a lists of these, using any matching local private key(s) for decryption.
+Allows for an easy and efficient one-way file/pipe encryption from private to public keys, and having lists of these, using any matching local private key(s) for decryption.

-Doesn't require complex key/trust management stuff, uses short base64-encoded ed25519 public/private key strings.
+Uses short base64-encoded ed25519 public/private key strings.

-All key management happens by editing very simple YAML-like text file in ``/etc/ghg.yamlx``, or a path specified via ``-c/--conf`` option.
+Doesn't require complex key/trust management stuff, which is more direct and manual here, through options or editing very simple YAML-like text file in ``/etc/ghg.yamlx`` (or path specified via ``-c/--conf`` option).

 It does not have any kind of gpg-agent/ssh-agent like stuff for key passphrases, not intended for email encryption or authentication (signatures), no compression,